 There’s plenty of room for further price increases if we look at historical data.

-Even if Malaysia increased the minimum investment requirements to RM 1 million towards foreign buyers, there’s still a surge in applications for the MM2H program, especially among Chinese buyers.
+Even if Malaysia increased the minimum investment requirements to RM 1 million for foreign buyers, there’s still a surge in applications for the MM2H program, especially among Chinese buyers.

-Malaysia’s economy is doing better compared to previous years, which is a healthy sign.
+Prior to 2020, the government introduced a number of changes to lure more local and foreign investors.
 With the new government’s promise of good governance and its anti-corruption drive, consumer confidence also improves.

 Prices have fallen throughout 2020 which leaves room for investors to find discounted units, something that can pay off at a later stage and when the market rebounds.